-Since UDDI is part of the WS-I profile it will be used by the OMII as part of WS-I+ to build its registry infrastructure.
-However, the OMII may look to supplement this core service with extensions, especially those based on the Semantic Grid approach [27] which adds further semantic information to service discovery or solutions that extend R-GMA from the European DataGrid (EDG) [28].
+Since UDDI is part of the WS-I profile it may be used by the OMII as part of WS-I+ to build its registry infrastructure.
+However, existing projects have built their own registries from WS-I Web Services and it is not clear whether the present UDDI specification offers very much to e-Science applications.
+In the future, the OMII may look to supplement the core registry service with extensions, especially those based on the Semantic Grid approach [30], which adds further semantic information to service discovery or solutions that extend R-GMA from the European DataGrid project (EDG) [31].

+3.2.3.
 Workflow: BPEL

-Workflow - or 'programming the Grid' - is recognized as a critical capability for e-Science and work in this area was recently summarized at a GGF10 workshop [2].
+Workflow-or 'programming the Grid'-is recognized as a critical capability for e-Science and work in this area was recently summarized at a GGF10 workshop [2].
 Workflow is the general way of linking services together and there are likely to be several standards.
-Since BPEL [29] is supported by IBM, Microsoft, Oracle and others, we include this standard in the WS-I+ set.
-However, since BPEL is not specifically directed at e-Science applications, we will explore its applicability and use its built-in extensibility to support high performance transport and dataflow.
+Since BPEL [32] is supported by IBM, Microsoft, Oracle and others, we include this standard in the WS-I+ set.
+However, since BPEL is not specifically directed at e-Science applications, we will explore its applicability and suspect we will need to use its built-in extensibility to support high-performance transport and dataflow.

+3.2.4.
 Messaging: WS-ReliableMessaging

-WS-ReliableMessaging (WS-RM) and WS-Reliability are almost identical [30] and use message sequencing and acknowledgements to ensure guaranteed delivery of messages delivered in streams.
+WS-ReliableMessaging (WS-RM) and WS-Reliability are almost identical [33] and use message sequencing and acknowledgements to ensure guaranteed delivery of messages delivered in streams.
 However, federation of the two proposals is possible in this case since the two agree on architecture and only disagree on exact syntax.
 Thus a filter can straightforwardly map between the two standards.
 We intend to adopt WS-RM in WS-I+ for use when reliability is a critical requirement, and provide a simple tool to allow mapping to WS-Reliability if necessary.

+3.2.5.
 Addressing: WS-Addressing

-WS-Addressing [31] is a simple specification from IBM and Microsoft that virtualizes addressing and is also proposed for use in other specifications, including WSRF [32].
-It allows "end-point references" to be defined independently of the transport protocol.
+WS-Addressing [34] is a simple specification proposed by IBM and Microsoft that virtualizes addressing and is also proposed for use in other specifications, including WSRF [35].
+It allows 'end-point references' to be defined independently of the transport protocol.
 We believe that this is an important capability for building Grids.
-However, a competing proposal, WS-MessageDelivery [33], from Oracle, Sun and others, offers a richer set of features than WS-Addressing.
-These include the interesting concept of "abstract message delivery properties" defined in a broad context including non-SOAP transport.
-The proposal also includes many "message exchange patterns" and allows scenarios where multiple protocols are needed to transport messages between two end-points.
+In August 2004 WS-Addressing was submitted to W3C, which is also considering a competing proposal, WS-MessageDelivery [36] from Oracle, Sun and others, which offers a richer set of features than WS-Addressing.
+These features include the interesting concept of 'abstract message delivery properties' defined in a broad context including non-SOAP transport.
+The proposal also includes many 'message exchange patterns' and allows scenarios where multiple protocols are needed to transport messages between two endpoints.
 The latter is often needed to support the interaction between mobile clients (PDA) and Web Services.

-Since we need the capability of virtualizing addresses, we provisionally adopt WS-Addressing for inclusion in WS-I+, since it is much simpler than WS-MessageDelivery yet still offers useful functionality for building Grids.
-WS-Addressing is also used in WSRF and using it will help integration with future Globus GT4 releases and other WSRF-based solutions.
-Nevertheless, a study of the rich features of WS-MessageDelivery will be useful, especially since the e-Science community needs standards for high performance transport between Web Services and clients.
+Since we need the capability of virtualizing addresses, we will provisionally adopt WS-Addressing for inclusion in WS-I+, since it is much simpler than WS-MessageDelivery yet still offers useful functionality for building Grids.
+Although WS-Addressing is not undergoing a formal standards process, it is used in WSRF and we believe that adopting it in WS-I+ will help integration with future Globus GT4 releases and other WSRF-based solutions.
+Nevertheless, a study of the rich features of WS-MessageDelivery will be useful, especially since the e-Science community needs standards for high-performance transport between Web Services and clients.
+We hope that a resolution of the present WS-Addressing/WS-MessageDelivery standoff will take place in the near future.